 Paint cartoon characters on the walls

 If you’re a homeowner, then this one’s for you.
-The idea of painting your child’s favorite Disney characters all over the walls can be quite appealing for some.
+The idea of painting your child’s favorite Disney characters all over the walls of a fun playroom can be quite appealing for some.
 Just don’t worry too much if you have the artistic skills of a crocodile.
 There are lots of products on the market today that could help you to achieve the desired results.
 You should also buy toys and other items to fill the space.
 Maybe you should purchase stencils to make the painting process easier?
 If you do that, you won’t have to worry about getting too creative.
 You could even sack the paint idea altogether and opt for wall stickers, which is what I am sure we’ll do.
 It all comes down to the aesthetic you want to create, and how much money you can afford to spend.

 Turn the floor into a comfortable seating area